 These depend almost entirely on the services of some 20,000 unpaid and passionately committed staff of all ages and walks of life.

 They care for some 440 stations with an attention that puts the main network to shame, such as the immaculate Sheffield Park on the Bluebell line and Porthmadog on the Ffestiniog.
 Pay someone to clean a station – or an engine – and he might do it well.
 Ask him to do it for free and it will be immaculate.

 I return to Wemyss Bay.
 If its interior has the quality of a chapter house, its exterior epitomises the stylistic eccentricity of railway building down the decades.
 It defies categorisation.
 We can discern a Swiss chalet and a Spanish colonial estancia, a Queen Anne villa and Art Nouveau detailing.
 It has the overall panache of an American beachside boardwalk.

 Wemyss Bay’s flowers are as glorious as its paintwork is subtle – in Caledonian ‘caley broon and duck’s fit’ (brown and cinnamon).
 Walking the deserted concourse is a statue of a small boy, purposefully off on holiday and holding a boat.
 Lucky boy.

 ‘Britain’s 100 Best Railway Stations’ by Simon Jenkins is published by Viking (£25)

-Chris has spent months travelling on many of Britain’s loveliest narrow-gauge railways while researching his new book, Small Island by Little Train. …
+Chris spent months travelling on many of Britain’s loveliest narrow-gauge railways while researching his book Small Island by Little Train.
+And…

 The railway is one of the most useful and benign contributions Great Britain has made to civilisation.
 However, efficient as…